JLawrence04/Projects/Cancer Detection in Lung CT Scans Utilizing Convolutional Neural Networks/Readme.md

 With the relatively small dataset being used for this project, using a pretrained model like DenseNet 121 as the feature extractor can help prevent overfitting since the model has already been trained on a much larger dataset(Imagenet) and can be adjusted and generalized to the specific dataset being used in this project.

-### DenseNet 121 Feature Extractor CNN model with class weights
+### DenseNet 121 Feature Extractor CNN model with Class Weights
 When looking at the project Jupyter Notebook, there is a huge imbalance between the amounts of images for each classification.
 So I decided I would experiment to see if using class weights for each classifcation will improve model performance.

 ### Custom Made CNN